 The Physics of Cleaning: Why Aggressive Douching Backfires

-Over-cleaning isn't just an annoyance; it's a biological vulnerability.
+Over-cleaning isn't just an annoyance; it is a self-inflicted biological vulnerability.
 Studies consistently show that frequent, aggressive douching significantly increases your odds of picking up an STI or HIV.
-Why?
-Because repeatedly flushing the system strips your protective mucus layer and creates micro-abrasions right before you introduce friction.
-You are giving STIs a direct entry point.
+By stripping your protective mucus layer and creating micro-abrasions right before you introduce friction, you are actively dismantling your own armor.

 Routine Maintenance: The 90-Day Audit